The Benefit Cap | How Much Is It and Does It Apply To You?

 Single adults without children, or whose children don’t live with them (inside London) - £1,557

-When Is the Benefit Cap Applied?
+When Is The Benefit Cap Applied?

 The benefit cap is the total amount of benefits a single household can receive (this could be an individual living by themselves, or someone living with a partner and/or any dependant children).